P8yDay/Route-66/challenges/gateway-arch-MO.md

 ## Cannons & Canoes

 *It's the race of the ages!* In a heated exchange along the Mississippi River, the early settlers, Lewis and Clark, are battling out who can reach the Gateway Arch first.
+Only one can cross the finish line with their cannon-equiped canoe — and be crowned Thomas Jefferson's *'Expeditioner of the Century'*!

 ## Challenge